 Here are 5 ways to help you continue growing your revenue even after the tax season:

-Just like your clients have questions during the tax season, they have questions related to finances after it too.
-Your returns have been filed but that doesn’t mean your job is over; there might be issues that will be raised even after filing returns, for example some of your clients might get notices or emails from IRS, and they would need help from an expert on that.
+Just like your clients have questions during the tax season, they have questions related to finances after that too.
+Your client returns have been filed but that doesn’t mean your job is over; there might be issues that will be raised even after the taxes are filed.
+For example some of your clients might get notices or emails from IRS, and they would need help from an expert on that.

 According to the IRS Oversight Board, 37% of taxpayers—that’s almost 60 million taxpayers—have to contact the IRS for something other than filing their returns.
 You can charge a per hour rate for providing your valuable support to them whenever they need.

-Establish communication through newsletters, postcards, etc. Encourage your clients to ask you questions and develop a habit that whenever they have a financial question they come to you instead of wondering and wandering.
+Establish communication through newsletters, postcards, emails, and more.
+Encourage your clients to ask you questions and develop a habit that whenever they have a financial question they come to you instead of wondering and wandering.

 Pitch for other accounting services you can provide, such as payroll, bookkeeping and bank reconciliations.
 In a survey conducted by Towers Perrin, they found “Lack of trust” (35%) as one of biggest barriers to effective cross-selling.